kserve/community/docs/general-technical-review-cncf-incubating.md

       * *Robust CI/CD Pipeline*: Automated unit, integration, and end-to-end tests are integrated into the CI/CD pipeline to catch bugs early in the pull request (PR) stage.
       * *Vulnerability Scanning*: Weekly scheduled image scanning using Snyk, Go source code scanning via gosec, and automated dependency vulnerability checks with Dependabot help identify and remediate known security issues.
       * *Static Code Analysis*: Code linting and static analysis tools are employed to enforce code quality and detect potential issues before they reach production.
-      * *Dependency Management*: The project uses lock files (e.g., pyproject.toml) for reproducibility and is progressing toward automated Software Bill of Materials (SBOM) generation.
+      * *Dependency Management*: The project uses lock files (e.g., pyproject.toml, go.mod) for reproducibility.
+Automated generation of Software Bill of Materials (SBOMs) is now integrated into the CI/CD pipeline for all container images and components, supporting supply chain security and transparency.
       * *Secure Defaults*: Default Kubernetes manifests and Helm charts are configured with security best practices, such as running containers as non-root and enforcing least privilege.
       * *Code Review Process*: All code changes require peer review and explicit approval before being merged into the main branch.
       * *Secure Image Builds*: Image builds are validated through CI/CD checks to ensure they are secure, reproducible, and consistent.